Marketing Intermediate Updated 2026-03-22

 No. Google shows extensions only when it predicts they’ll improve ad performance based on context, device, ad position, and other signals.
 Your ad generally needs to be in the top positions for extensions to appear.

-Want organic traffic that complements your paid search efforts? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want organic traffic that complements your paid search efforts? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime